-Students are encouraged to prepare around 10 ppt slides on the question above, for presentation in the live virtual class.
+Students are encouraged to prepare around 10 ppt slides on the topic, for presentation and discussion at the third afternoon class session.

-Topic 6: Poverty Reduction and Human Development
+Session 6: Poverty Reduction and Human Development

 While economic structural transformation appears to catch the essence of modern economic development, another key concept of development is "human development", according to which development is first and foremost about expansions of people's capabilities, where a person's key capabilities are health, education and a decent standard of living.
-As poverty represents a measure of severe deprivations of the poor not only in income, but often, and possibly as both a cause and consequence thereof, also in health and education, poverty reduction has thus been a key objective of development.
-This lecture reviews China's achievements in poverty reduction and in other related key human development dimensions-health and education-and explore reasons for these achievements, while pointing out remaining challenges.
-Key topics include:
+As poverty represents a measure of severe deprivations of the poor not only in income, but often also in health and education, poverty is considered a multi-dimensional matter, and poverty reduction in all these respects has become a key objective of international development policy.
+This lecture focuses on income poverty, reviews China's achievements in income poverty reduction, and explores the reasons for these achievements, while pointing out remaining challenges.
+Key contents include:

-- a) The concept of human development; - b) Absolute poverty reduction as a human development goal; - c) China's achievements in poverty reduction in the last four decades; - d) In international comparison; - e) China's development-led poverty reduction: economic development as the engine of poverty reduction; - f) China's remaining poverty and its evolving poverty reduction strategy; - g) Achievements in other key dimensions of human development in China: health and education; - h) Remaining challenges.
+- a) Measurement of income poverty and theories of poverty trap; - b) Structural income poverty and economic development; - c) China's achievements in income poverty reduction in the last four decades; - d) And in international comparison;

+- e) China's development-led poverty reduction: economic development as the engine of income poverty reduction; - f) China's evolving income poverty reduction strategy; - g) Achievements in other key dimensions of human development in China: health and education; - h) Remaining challenges.